The Prompt Course · 5 lessons · Free

 1 · Specific adjustments

 Good foundation.
-Make the third paragraph shorter — it repeats itself.
-And the tone in the opening is too formal for our relationship with this client.
+Make the third paragraph shorter — it's repetitive.
+And the tone in the introduction is too formal for our relationship with this customer.

 This sounds too corporate.
-Here's an email I'm happy with: [paste it].
-Rewrite with that tone.
+Here is an email I am happy with: [klistra in].
+Rewrite it using that tone.

 3 · Follow-up questions

-You mention three alternatives.
-Which do you recommend for a company in our situation and why?
+You mention three options.
+Which one do you recommend for a company in our situation and why?

 Conversation memory is your superpower